Honest Comparison · Written By A Broker Who Uses Both

 You need to market a listing to the broadest possible audience

 Crexi.
-That's what a marketplace does.
+That is what a marketplace does.
 List it, syndicate it, let buyers and tenants find it.
+I still post every listing there.

 You need to proactively find tenants for a listing before it goes live